-The Steering Committee consists of nine members, selected to represent the member agencies of the State Data Center Program.
+The Steering Committee consists of nine members, elected to represent the states and territories enrolled in the State Data Center Program.
 Three members’ terms end each year, and three members are elected (or re-elected).
 We have vacancies due to departures of long-serving members.

-A nomination should include a brief biography (three to four sentences) and concise answers to the following questions:
+A nomination must include a brief biography, and concise answers to the following:

-- Brief biography: Where do you work?
-Any special professional interest?
-Relevant related professional roles?
+- For the brief biography: Where does the nominee work?
+Any special professional interests?
+Relevant related professional or program roles?

-- What goals or special perspective would you bring as a Steering Committee member?
+- What special perspective or goals would the nominee bring as a Steering Committee member?

-Please e-mail your nomination and responses to Todd Graham (firstname.lastname@example.org) by December 21, 2017.
+Please e-mail complete nominations to Todd Graham (email@example.com) by December 20, 2019.

 The real story.

 The Steering Committee election will be held after Christmas and during the first two weeks of January.
-Every State Lead Agency will have one ballot.
+Every State Lead Agency will have one ballot to cast.

 What does the SDC Steering Committee do?

-The Steering Committee consists of nine members from across the country, selected to represent the members agencies of the State Data Center Program.
+The Steering Committee consists of nine members, elected to represent the 56 states and territories enrolled in the State Data Center Program.

-Per SDC Steering Committee By Laws, section 2. the Steering Committee advises the Census Bureau on the administration and operation of the State Data Center Program; assists the Census Bureau in planning decennial censuses, the American Community Survey, economic censuses, censuses of governments and various other surveys and programs; works with the Census Bureau to plan and conduct the Annual Training Conference; and improves the flow of information and ideas among the individual member agencies and between the member agencies and the Census Bureau.
+Per SDC Steering Committee By Laws, section 2. the Steering Committee advises the Census Bureau on the administration of the State Data Center Program; assists the Census Bureau in supporting decennial censuses and other surveys and programs; works with the Census Bureau to plan and conduct the Annual Training Conference; and improves the flow of information and ideas among member agencies and between member agencies and the Census Bureau.